 Type 2 – Workplace incidents causing illness or injury

-These are one-off incidents such as falls, burns and suchlike.
+These are one-off incidents leading to accident at work claims, such as falls, burns a head injury and suchlike.
 If your employer did not provide you with a safe platform for work at height and you fell, or if your burns were caused by ineffective safety gloves provided by your employer, you could have cause to claim.

-Whatever type of injury/illness at work you’ve suffered, if you feel it was your employer’s fault, you may be able to claim compensation.
+Whatever type of injury/illness at work you’ve suffered, if you feel it was your employer’s fault, you may be able to claim personal injury compensation.

 The HSE has provided a number of statistics surrounding accidents in the workplace.
 We have focused on North Tyneside here, but you can read the full statistics surrounding the UK by going to their website.